marcofortina/automax/docs/plugins/check-icmp-connection.md

 # ICMP Check Plugin

-Check ICMP connectivity to a host.
+Check ICMP connectivity to a host using ping3 library.

 ## Configuration